-BA Wales, MA McMaster, PhD Western Ontario - Associate Professor
+BA Wales, MA McMaster, PhD Western Ontario - Retired Faculty, School of Environmental Design & Rural Development, University of Guelph

 MSc (Planning) Program

 Rural Planning and Development provides the opportunity for graduate study, research and professional development in: 1) Canadian rural planning and development; or 2) International rural planning and development.
 The program leads to an MSc (Planning) degree.
 It is a professionally accredited (Canadian Institute of Planners) program that requires substantial commitment to professional performance and ethics.